shayanypn/joo-browser-detect/README.md

-# Joo (browser support)
+# Joo (browser detect)
-This is a package that attempts to be a tool for helping people detecting browser, check for support/valid browser and fire when a browser error happend
+This is a package that attempts to be a tool for helping people detecting browser, check for support/valid browser and fire when a browser error happens

 ## Example Usage